Jung-Min Lee

 Jung-Min Lee is a South Korean-American medical oncologist and physician-scientist focused on the early clinical drug development and translational studies of targeted agents in BRCA mutation-associated breast or ovarian cancer, high-grade epithelial ovarian cancer, and triple-negative breast cancer.
-She is a NIH Lasker Clinical Research Scholar and principal investigator in the Women's Malignancies Branch at the National Cancer Institute.
+She is a senior investigator in the Women's Malignancies Branch at the National Cancer Institute.

 Early life and education

 Lee is a earned a MD at Yonsei University Wonju College of Medicine.
 She completed a residency in internal medicine at Holy Family Hospital, Catholic University of Korea.
 At the age of 26, she immigrated to the United States.
 Lee conducted a research fellowship in pathology and cell biology at Thomas Jefferson University and residency training in internal medicine at the Albert Einstein College of Medicine.
 She completed a clinical research fellowship on breast cancer functional imaging at the Memorial Sloan Kettering Cancer Center.
 From 2008 to 2012, Lee was a medical oncology and hematology fellow at the National Cancer Institute's (NCI) Medical Oncology Branch (MOB).